Contact us 0800 756 5555 benevolent@bt.com

-The trustees present their annual report and financial statements for the year ended 31st December 2022.
-The financial statements have been prepared in accordance with the accounting policies set out in Note 1 to the accounts and comply with the charity’s constitution, the Charities Act 2011 and Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland published on 16th July 2014.
+The trustees present their annual report and financial statements for the year ended 31st December 2025.
+These have been prepared in accordance with the accounting policies set out in Note 1 to the accounts and comply with the charity’s constitution, the Charities Act 2011 and Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland.

 Chair's Report

-Our income exceeded £1million for the 9th year in a row.
-Membership donations, together with Gift Aid made up over 70% of this and thanks must go to the CSIS CF, BT and Openreach for their very generous contributions.
-Other income came from investments, Christmas card sales and various one-off donations.
-We again ended the year with a surplus and have substantial reserves, which will help to support our long-term activities.
+In 2025 our income exceeded £1million for the 12th year in a row.
+Individual donations, legacies and Gift Aid made up over 76% of this and thanks must go to the CSIS CF, PORF and Openreach for their very generous contributions.
+Other income came from investment returns and Christmas card sales.
+We again ended the year with a significant surplus and have substantial reserves which will help to support our work well into the future.

-This year the Fund’s Trustee Board has remained unchanged throughout 2022.
-The whole Board has worked hard in support of the Fund's operations and kept future challenges firmly in focus when deciding on strategic issues.
-My thanks go to them for all their time and effort.
+The Fund’s Trustee Board has remained unchanged throughout 2025 and the Board remains engaged and committed and has worked in support of the Fund's operations and kept future challenges firmly in focus when deciding on strategic issues.
+The Secretariat team have also worked extremely hard again this year in support of those that come to us for help and I would like to extend my thanks to the whole team for their ongoing professionalism and enthusiasm and to our many wonderful donors for their continuing support.

 Chair of Trustees